WomenPlusPlus/deploy-impact-23-kpi-2/datascience/readme.md

 - `raw/`: Original, untouched datasets.
 - `processed/`: Cleaned and preprocessed data ready for analysis.
 - `external/`: Any external data sources, like third-party datasets or APIs.
+- `final/`: Final dataset shared with the backend.

 ## 2. [notebooks](./notebooks/)
 Here, you'll find Jupyter notebooks that document the exploratory analyses, data cleaning processes, modeling, and other interactive content.
 It's a space for experimentation and prototyping.
 The notebooks are named in a sequence for easier navigation, e.g., `00_data_exploration.ipynb`, `01_KPI_design.ipynb`, etc.